ieazie/advertisement-publisher-service/README.md

 ```

 ## Running tests
-In the project i have included a small test for the Advertisement Service class, run the tess with:
+In the project i have included a small test for the Advertisement Service class, run the test with:

 ```shell
 deno  run --allow-read  --allow-net --allow-env --unstable server.ts